teddymacn/ml_in_action_study_notes/part1/ch09/README.md

 Chapter 9 talks about another popular category of regression, tree-based regression.

-Firstly, tree-based algorithms, such as Decision Trees, can not only be used to do classification, but also it can be used to do regression directly.
-The only difference is, in classification, the predict output is a class index; while in regression, the predict output is a float target value.
+Firstly, tree-based algorithms, such as Decision Trees, can not only be used to do classifications, but also to do regressions directly.
+The only difference is, in classification, each prediction output is a class index; while in regression, each prediction output is a float target value.

 But more popularly, tree-based algorithms are used together with Linear Regression or Polynomial Regression.
-A typical case is what discussed in chapter 9.5 Figure 9.4, when a non-linear dataset can be splitted into several partitions and each partition is linear or polynomial.
-In this kind of scenarios, we could use a decision tree to split the dataset into several partitions first, and then to use Linear Regression or Polynomial Regression to easily fit each partitions.
+A typical case is what discussed in chapter 9.5 Figure 9.4, when a non-linear dataset can be splitted into several partitions and each partition is linear.
+In this kind of scenarios, we could use a decision tree to split the dataset into several partitions first, and then to use Linear Regression to easily fit for each partition.

 ## Demo Code